 Jim Papandrea makes theology come to life, and makes the historic creeds and doctrines of the faith accessible to the layperson.
 He will encourage the faithful, but also challenge them to deeper faith.
-Jim Papandrea is author of Handed Down: The Catholic Faith of the Early Christians (from Catholic Answers Press), and co-author (with Mike Aquilina) of Seven Revolutions: How Christianity Changed the World, and Can Change it Again (from Random House/Image Books).
+Jim Papandrea is author of Handed Down: The Catholic Faith of the Early Christians (from Catholic Answers Press), and co-author (with Mike Aquilina) of How Christianity Saved Civilization and Must Do So Again (from Sophia Institute Press).

 What happens when the class clown becomes the professor?
 You get a down-to-earth speaker who understands the subtleties of the Church’s doctrine and tradition, and who can communicate it in language anyone can understand – with a little humor thrown in just for fun.
 You get someone whose optimism and enthusiasm for the faith are contagious.
 You get someone who can light a fire under an audience and motivate them to be different, and make a difference.